 What Happens When Invoice Data Is Missing, Incomplete, or Later Amended

-For imports, the risk is not just a slower release.
+For imports, the deeper risk is declaration validity.
 Under SC-CF-30, a customs clearance declaration may not be valid if a correct and sufficient invoice is not available when Customs asks for it.
-That is the deeper compliance issue behind weak invoice controls: this is not only about whether SARS wants more data in the electronic message, but whether the importer can support the entry with an invoice that is legally good enough for due entry.

 Weak invoice data usually creates risk in three places at once: